relational facilitators

 We also know that privilege is intersectional and that not all white folks have access to generational wealth or class privilege.
 We ask that you take your privilege and access to resources into account when determining your registration fee.

-Full tuition is $2700.
-We ask white folks and those with class privilege (eg raised in middle-upper class homes and/or making over $62,000 per year), access to financial resources and/or access to organizational professional development funds to please pay the full course fee.
+Full tuition is $1800.
+(One time payment or three monthly payments of $600) We ask white folks and those with class privilege (eg raised in middle-upper class homes and/or making over $62,000 per year), access to financial resources and/or access to organizational professional development funds to please pay the full course fee.
 We also ask that those being directly supported by organizations with annual operating budgets under $1M to register at this rate.
 Paying the full fee helps us cover costs and make the program accessible to others with less financial resources.

-BIPOC tuition is $900.
-We invite BIPOC (Black, Indigenous, People of Color) folks to register at our scholarship fee.
+BIPOC tuition is $900 (One time payment or three monthly payments of $300) We invite BIPOC (Black, Indigenous, People of Color) folks to register at our scholarship fee.

 Early bird discount!
-Complete your registration by March 16th and receive up to $200 off your tuition!
+Complete your registration by August 1st and receive $200 off your tuition!
+This offer does not apply to payment plans.

 What Folks Say